azimuth-cloud/capi-helm-charts/charts/cluster-addons/README.md

 There are two patterns used in this chart for managing addons:

-  1. Manifests are pulled from a URL and run through `kustomize` before being applied using `kubectl apply`.
+  1. Manifests are pulled from a URL and run through `kustomize` before being applied using `kubectl`.
 The manifests are **not** present in this repository.
 In this case, the URL and kustomize configuration can be changed using the Helm values if required, e.g. to change images from Docker Hub to another repository or to point to an internal source if an air-gapped installation is required.
   1. Using a Helm chart.
 The chart to use is configured using Helm values rather than Helm dependencies, which allows full control via configuration over which repository is used (e.g. a mirror for an air-gapped installation) and which version